Lipen/discrete-math-course/typst/lec-boolean-algebra.typ

 == The Minimization Problem

-We can synthesize any Boolean function from its truth table using SoP or PoS.
+We can express _any_ Boolean function from its truth table using SoP or PoS.

 But the result is often *not minimal*.

 #example[
   Consider $f(x, y, z) = (not x and not y and z) or (not x and y and z) or (x and y and not z) or (x and y and z)$

-  This CDNF has 4 terms with 3 literals each (12 literals total).
+  Canonical DNF: 4 terms, 12 literals total (7 gates needed).

-  But we can simplify: $f = (not x and z) or (x and y)$ (only 4 literals!)
+  After minimization: $f = (not x and z) or (x and y)$ --- only 4 literals (3 gates).

+  *Result:* 57% fewer gates, less power, faster operation.
 ]

 #grid(